Special Waste Removal

 Monday - Tree Limbs and Brush

-Tree Limbs must be cut to 4-foot sections, no larger than six (6) inches in diameter, with the ends facing the same direction and may be loose or bundled with thin twine.
+Tree Limbs must be cut to 4-foot sections, no larger than four (4) inches in diameter, with the ends facing the same direction and may be loose or bundled with thin twine.
 Loose clippings and trimmings must be placed in paper bags or bushel containers for Wednesday yard waste collection.

 Tuesday - Metal, Tires, BatteriesMetal only, includes large appliances such as refrigerators (the doors must be removed), stoves, washers, dryers, bicycles, etc. Standard car/truck tires and car batteries are included in this pickup as well.
 NOT collected: dishwashers, TVs, computers, etc., over-sized tires (tractor, non-standard truck sizes, etc).

 Wednesday - Grass & LeavesYard waste (year-round collection) is considered grass and leaves, which must be in brown, biodegradable paper lawn bags, or in lidless, bushel-sized containers, weighing no more than 50 pounds.
 Bags and containers must be placed curbside no sooner than 7am on Tuesday and no later than 7am on Wednesday to ensure collection.
 Please be aware of inclement weather conditions, as wet bags will not be collected in order to avoid debris from rips.
 The brown paper bags can be purchased at places like Lowes, Wal-Mart, and Home Depot.
 If packaged any other way, such as plastic bags or containers over 50 pounds, it will not be taken.
 Yard waste cannot be mixed with nor placed with normal household trash.
 Wheelbarrows and large trash cans are not acceptable containers.

 Thursday & Friday - Bulk Trash

 Bulk trash includes sofas, chairs, lumber and building wood cut no longer than 4' length (if work is performed by a contractor, the City will NOT collect debris), TVs, mattresses, non-metal appliances (dishwashers, microwaves, other), rugs and carpet (must be bound with tape and no longer than 4' length), etc.

 **Please note that sod, dirt, mulch, rocks, concrete, and bricks are NOT considered bulk trash and cannot collected by the city.
 Refer to your zone map to know which day is pickup on your street.